 University Libraries sponsors several different workshops throughout the year.
 Some of them take place in Jerome Library and some of them take place in the Center for Teaching and Learning.

 45 views this year

 Learn about printing and scanning at Jerome Library.
 This guide also explains how to export or save citations and articles so you can easily return to them on-screen instead of printing them.

 129 views this year

 A guide to the electronic books collections available through the BGSU Libraries.

 Library resources for students taking web-based or off-campus courses.

-Welcome to the Advanced Technological Education (ATE) research guide.
+Welcome to the Learning Design & Technology (LDT) research guide.
 We hope you'll find it to be a rich resource of databases, websites, tips, and tricks to help you succeed in your program.
 Use the tabs across the top to access:

 - Research Databases - for locating full-text articles

 - Selected websites on several topics